How We Work

 Marine Safety Education and Community Engagement

-Junior Cadet Work Experience Program at Gulf Islands Secondary School - Training up to 8 senior high school students each year through basic boating knowledge, Red Cross Marine First Aid, VHF radio and hands-on on-the-water experience with our rescue vessel.
+Junior Cadet Work Experience Program at the Gulf Islands Secondary School - Training of up to 8 senior high school students each year:

-Safe Boating for Schools – visits to elementary schools on Salt Spring Island and some outer islands to expose children K to 5 of the essentials of safe boating – in 2018 about 400 students were engaged.
+Safe Boating for Schools – visits to elementary schools on Salt Spring Island and some outer islands to expose children K to 5 to the essentials of safe boating – in 2019 about 350 students were engaged.

 Kids Don’t Float - ensuring a supply of freely available children's PFDs (personal flotation devices) at local marinas and docks.